 Independent Left is a new socialist party with an emphasis on the environment and inclusivity.
-Councillor John Lyons for Artane / Whitehall and Niamh McDonald, chair of Dublin Bay North Together for Yes, are members.
+Councillor John Lyons for Artane / Whitehall is a member.

 Militant Left, a 2020 split from the Socialist Party, is based mainly in Northern Ireland, and has a representative on Fermanagh and Omagh District Council.

 People Before Profit was set up by the Socialist Workers Party (now Socialist Workers Network), who continue to run the party.
 Richard Boyd Barrett, Bríd Smith and Gino Kenny are their TDs.

 RISE, was a 2020 split from the Socialist Party, with Paul Murphy as TD, which merged with People Before Profit early in 2021.

 Socialist Democracy, has roots in the influential People’s Democracy of the late 1960s in Northern Ireland.
 The socialist historian D.R.
-O’Connor Lysaght is a member.
+O’Connor Lysaght was a member.

 The Socialist Party, which runs in elections under Solidarity-People Before Profit, has Mick Barry as a TD and Ruth Coppinger as a former TD.